KDE/documentation-docs-kdenlive-org/importing_and_assets_management/projects_and_files/clips.rst

 Color clips
 -----------

-Color clips are images composed of a single color that can be added to the Project Bin.
+:guilabel:`Add Color Clip...`: Color clips are images composed of a single color that can be added to the Project Bin.
 They can be useful to provide a background on which to place titles.

 Add color clips by choosing :menuselection:`Add Color Clip` from the drop down button next to the |kdenlive-add-clip| button.